IncPlasma/support/promotionguide.md

 - Have a good understanding of Plasma's games and rules, both in-game and in our Discord servers.
 - Be mature.
 - Your application must include at least **4** screenshot examples of you helping people - whether it be on our group walls, or ingame/in the Discord.
+Make sure to help in a variety of ways!

 ## Audio Engineer
 Audio engineers are able to voice act, compose music, record sound effects or remix tracks.
+Evidence of skill in manipulating and changing the audio must be evidenced, as a result, only recording some basic voice lines will not do. for example, making the voice sound more like an announcement by digitlising it and adding custom sound effects would be more likely to have your work accepted.

 - Your application must include at least **2** examples of your work.

 ## Artist
-Artists are people who are able to create art (concept drawings, paintings, digital drawings), decals, advertisements, textures, animations, etc.
+Artists are people who are able to create art (concept drawings, paintings, digital drawings), decals, advertisements, textures, animations, etc. These can
+Any work used that is not directly your own (Images taken from a Google search) **must** be referenced with the exact source (website/artist) they originally came from.
+Relying heavily on other people's work will make your application less likely to be accepted.

 - Your application must include at least **2** examples of your work.